West Point, Indiana

-West Point (sometimes shown as Westpoint) is an unincorporated community and census-designated place in Wayne Township, Tippecanoe County, in the U.S. state of Indiana.
+West Point (sometimes shown as Westpoint) is an unincorporated town and census-designated place in Wayne Township, Tippecanoe County, in the U.S. state of Indiana.
 The population was 594 at the 2010 census.

 The community is part of the Lafayette, Indiana Metropolitan Statistical Area.

 History

 The town was platted in 1833 by Samuel Kiser.
 It was founded as Middleton, but residents changed the name of the town to West Point.

 The West Point post office has been in operation since 1836.

 Geography

 West Point is located at 40°20′42″N 87°2′35″W (40.345036, -87.043066) along State Road 25 at an elevation of approximately 673 feet.
 The town is in Wayne Township and sits about a quarter of a mile north of Flint Creek which flows west to the Wabash River.

 A village named Glen Hall existed on the north side of West Point in the 19th century; though still populated, the site is now generally considered part of West Point.
 Additionally, residents of the former town of Granville are listed using West Point addresses.